Cymbeline, King of Britain

 Let’s hope in this instance that art foreshadows life.

-That isn’t quite the end of the story, though, for this production.
-Excitingly, we’re going to be filming some scenes of it with the wonderful John Wyver and Illuminations Media.
-We’re working together on a project researching the visual language of filmed Shakespeare through comparative reconstruction of an unrecorded broadcast in 1937 of six scenes of a stage production of Cymbeline.
-That production – the first ever televised Shakespeare – was running in the Embassy Theatre in 1937; now, of course, the Embassy is Central’s main house.
+That wasn’t quite the end of the story, though, for this production.
+A couple of months after the run we collaborated on a film project with the wonderful John Wyver and Illuminations Media.
+The project, Cymbeline ’37 & ’19, examines the history of filmed Shakespeare through comparative reconstruction of an unrecorded broadcast in 1937 of six scenes of a stage production of Cymbeline, alongside the same six scenes from ours.
+That 1937 production – the first ever televised Shakespeare – originated in the Embassy Theatre when it was a repertory theatre; now, of course, the Embassy is Central’s main house.
 Under the direction of André van Gyseghem, the Embassy in the 1930’s was a deeply politically-conscious theatre; perhaps Cymbeline‘s appeal in 1937 was for reasons not too dissimilar from its immediacy now.
-There’s a pleasing circularity to the historical echoes in this project, and it’s a tremendous privilege to work with John.
-I’ll post footage from the production and the filming project here in due course.